ibm-cloud-docs/databases-for-etcd/howto-autoscaling.md

 You can set your deployment to autoscale disk, RAM, or both.

 General Autoscaling parameters
-- When to scale, based on usage over a period of time
+- When to scale, based on usage over a period of time.
-- by how much to scale, as a percentage of the resources per member
+- By how much to scale, as a percentage of the resources per member.
-- how often to scale, measured either in seconds, minutes, or hours
+- How often to scale, measured either in seconds, minutes, or hours.
-- hard limit on scaling
+- A hard limit on scaling, your deployment stops scaling at the limit.

 ![Example Autoscaling panel](images/autoscaling-panel.png)

 Memory - Memory autoscaling is based on Disk I/O utilization in order to provide more memory for caching as your read/write load increases.
 The benefit is that additional memory might alleviate pressure on disk I/O by supporting more caching.
 Autoscaling configurations based on memory usage are currently not available.

 Disk - Disk autoscaling can scale when either disk usage reaches a certain threshold, Disk I/O utilization reach a certain threshold, or both.
-(If looking at the "or" in the UI, it operates as an `inclusive or`, `|`, `v`.)
+(The "or" in the UI operates as an `inclusive or`, `|`, `v`.)
 The amount of IOPS available to your deployment increases with disk size at a ratio of 10 IOPS for each GB.

 The resource numbers refer to each database node in a deployment.
-For example, there are three data members in an etcd deployment and if the deployment is scaled with 10GB of disk and 1GB of RAM, that means each member gets 10GB of disk and 1GB of RAM.
+For example, there are three data members in an etcd deployment and if the deployment is scaled with 10 GB of disk and 1 GB of RAM, that means each member gets 10 GB of disk and 1 GB of RAM.
 The total resources added to your deployment is 30 GB of disk and 3 GB of RAM.

-## Scaling Considerations
+## Autoscaling Considerations

 - Scaling your deployment up might cause your databases to restart.
 If you scale RAM or CPU and your deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.

-- Disk can not be scaled down.
+- Disk cannot be scaled down.

 - A few scaling operations can be more long running than others.
 Drastically increasing RAM or Disk can take longer than smaller increases to account for provisioning more underlying hardware resources.